 As of end 2015, males in Switzerland have the longest life expectancy of any men in the world, say the latest global public health statistics.
 But Swiss women have less of an edge on the rest of the world than four years ago, falling from second to sixth place in expected lifespan.

-The World Health Organization (WHO) life expectancy statistics place Swiss men above Icelanders, who held the top spot in the report’s last edition in 2012.
+The Life Expectancy Statistics by the WHO place Swiss men above Icelanders, who held the top spot in the report’s last edition in 2012.
 Boys born in Switzerland can expect to live to the age of 81.3 years, considerably above the world average of 69.1 years.

 Swiss women live to an average age of 85.3 years, the same life expectancy as those from Spain and an increase over 2012 when their expected lifespan was 85.
 In 2016, Swiss women were surpassed in life expectancy by those from Singapore, South Korea, France and Japan, which took the top spot.